Debate on traditional and simplified Chinese characters: 2010s

 During the 2014 Two Sessions, Wu Shimin deputy to the National People's Congress, proposed the PRC should "restore traditional Chinese characters and inherit traditional culture" for discussion.

 During the 2019 Two Sessions, a member of the CPPCC put forward the "Proposal on the Education of Traditional Chinese Characters in Primary and Secondary Schools", the Ministry of Education of the People's Republic of China published a response letter to the proposal emphasizing that Chinese characters have undergone great changes over its thousands of years of history.
 Additionally, more than half of the population surveyed in government studies "understand the general meaning" when presented with text in traditional Chinese characters.
 According to current PRC education standards, traditional Chinese characters will be involved the education of classical Chinese reading and calligraphy in primary and secondary schools.
 The response ends acknowledging that traditional characters in China will still play a role in the development of the literary arts and strengthening communication with Chinese communities that still use traditional characters.

+2020s

+Under the PRC's Law of Standard Spoken and Written Chinese Language, which came into effect on 1 January 2026, traditional characters and variant characters may be used in the following circumstances: